 Which Foods are Highest in Fiber?

-To recognize how much fiber we are getting from a certain food we can look at the nutrition facts label in the back of the product to understand more.
+To recognize how much fiber we are getting from a certain food, we can look at the nutrition facts label in the back of the food product to learn more.

 As an example, let’s take the nutrition facts label of chia seeds which is a food high in fiber and packed with nutrients:

-According to the nutrition label above, we see that 2 tablespoons (24 grams) of chia seeds provide 8g of Dietary Fiber (as shown in the pink circles).
+According to the nutrition label above, we see that 2 tablespoons (24 grams) of chia seeds provides 8 grams of dietary fiber (as shown in the pink boxes).

-Remember to pay attention to the serving size to know exactly how much fiber that exact serving size contains.
+Remember to pay attention to the serving size to know exactly how much fiber a serving size contains.

 Highest Fiber Fruits